 The Code of Ethics and Conduct is your guide for doing what's right and making good decisions.
-It spells out the standards of behavior we expect from you and the policies and regulations you're required to uphold.
+It explains the standards of behavior we expect from you and the policies and regulations you're required to uphold.
 It also helps you navigate how to respond in challenging situations and how to respectfully voice your concerns.
 Our strong ethical culture is shaped by your actions and behaviors.

-When you consistently do the right thing, you help create a work environment where we can all have peace of mind, feel supported and content in our jobs.
+When you consistently do the right thing, you help create a work environment where we can all have peace of mind and feel supported in our jobs.

-If, after reading the Code, you have questions or concerns, please contact your supervisor, me or any member of the Ethics and Compliance team.
-Together our Code and core values of integrity, respect, commitment, excellence, and caring will help us feel prepared to amplify our ethical impact and succeed in any situation.
+After reading the Code, if you have questions or concerns, please contact your supervisor, me or any member of the Ethics and Compliance team.
+Together, our Code and our core values of integrity, respect, commitment, excellence, and caring help us succeed in amplifying our ethical impact in any situation.

-Thank you for working together to make HCSC a place where we all want to be.
+Thank you for working together to make HCSC a place where we are proud to be.